Karikari/GoodPinKeyPad/README.md

         app:keyPadBackgroundColor="@color/white"
         app:keyPadTextColor="@color/eeirie_black"
         app:keyPadMarginTop="20dp"
-        app:pinEntry="four"/> // You can set it to five and six
+        app:pinEntry="four"/> // You can set it to five and six default is four
 ```
 4. Add the Code
 ```